Exploring the boundaries of possibility

 The name "Ayling" is really quite old and comes from Norse / ancient Danish.
 It would originally have been written "Aethling or "AeÞling" and at the same time as the "y" was replacing the thorn in:

 and other words, it was also replaced in my ancestor's last name.

-Since I discovered that my ancestors were mostly Norse and Angles and Saxons, I thought it would be interesting to use that on my personal website.
+Since I discovered that my ancestors were mostly Norse, Angles, and Saxons, I thought it would be interesting to use that on my personal website.
 I am not brave enough - and I have insufficient knowledge of copyright law - to use it in the copyright statement at the foot of the pages, but everywhere else, I have replaced the traditional, and phonetically incorrect, spelling with the more appropriate one.
 I could just have reasonably have done this, though: Athling.